ratkovicnikola/ratkovicnikola.github.io/python/readme.md

 ## Pass input values to the script

-In order to pass input values to the script, use eithier CSV file with name **input.csv** or send the values via command line using comma separated values.
+In order to pass the input values to the script, use eithier CSV file with name **input.csv** or send the values via command line using comma separated values.

-Only numbers are allowed as values.
-For other values, script will return error message.
+Script can only accept numbers as input values.

 ### Example using CSV file (input.csv):